Leslie-C/SF-seq_QAA/SF-seq_QAA.md

 7. Demonstrate convincingly that the SF-Seq data are from “strand-specific” RNA-Seq libraries.
 There are a number of possible strategies to address this problem, but you need only implement one.
 Report your evidence in numeric and graphical (e.g. a plot) forms.

 **To turn in your work for this assignment**:
 Please upload your Talapas batch script/code, FastQC plots, answers to questions, and any additional plots/code to github.
+You should create a final, single file for submission (pdf, R markdown, or similar) containing all these elements.
+The three parts of the assignment should be clearly labeled